rchillyard/TableParser/README.md

 There are object methods to parse most forms of text: _File, Resource, InputStream, URL, Seq\[String]_, etc. (see _Table_ below).

 The parser responsible for parsing the contents of a cell is called _CellParser\[T]_ where T is the type of the value in the cell in question.
-T is covariant so that if you have alternative parsers which generate different sub-classes of trait, for instance, this can be done.
+T is covariant so that if you have alternative parsers which generate different subclasses of trait, for instance, this can be done.

 In order for _TableParser_ to know how to construct a case class (or tuple) from a set of values, an implicit instance of _CellParser\[T]_ must be in scope.